stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 delegations seems disproportionately costly, while infrequent scanning causes slower convergence (delay until the delegation is updated).

+While use of the NOTIFY mechanism for coordinating the key exchange in multi-signer setups {{!I-D.wisser-dnssec-automation}} is conceivable, the detailed specification is left for future work.

 # Change History (to be removed before publication)

 * draft-ietf-dnsop-generalized-notify-01

+> Describe endpoint discovery

 > Discussion on garbage notifications